 It’s easy to forget that underneath the powerful voice that brought the ballads “(You Make Me Feel Like) A Natural Woman” and “Think” to such tremendous heights was an artist every bit as committed to her gender as she was to her art.
 This isn’t to say that the songs themselves were necessarily polemical, but the process itself was.
-The sprawling new box set, Aretha, out today, showcases the arc of one great artist’s legacy.
+The sprawling new box set, Aretha, showcases the arc of one great artist’s legacy.

 This exceptional set commemorates sixty years of peerless work.
 It opens on a singer, opening up to the many women in the audience who clap her all the way up to pop stardom.
 Much like Luciano Pavarotti, Franklin was lauded as a bastion of her craft, and the “Queen of Soul” cannily acknowledged the comparison with her delivery of the opera star’s signature “Nessun Dorma” in the late 90s.
 Aretha neatly deconstructs any preconceptions of royalty, for a hungrier set of vocals, exhibiting an artist in their purest form.